 A merit increase may be granted to an employee when possible and appropriate.
 The library expects an acceptable performance level in order to justify any increase in pay.
-If an employee reaches the maximum salary for their particular position's classification, there will not be an annual merit increase unless there is a change in the maximum salary for the classification.
+If an employee reaches the maximum salary for their particular position's classification, a one percent increase will be given annually on the employee's anniversary as allowed by their supervisor.
 The library does not guarantee annual merit increases.